the-laurel/chain-proposals/laurel/OpenAI_Governance.md

 ## Empowerment of Minority Opinions

+Minorities are groups that gained (an unfortunate) expertise in areas related to ostracisation, abuse, and unwarranted discrimination.
+As a measure of their depth of knowledge, they have their expert opinions, and expert options benefit from weighted voting.

 *Ensuring that unpopular or minority opinions are heard and providing smaller groups the opportunity to influence matters of significant concern to them.*

 ## Effective Moderation

+The process of Conviction Voting has already addressed most if not all these issues.
+Mythos has implemented an upgraded version of Conviction Voting that offers also weighted voting (by tokens obtained by personal effort).

 *Addressing challenges in moderation, including ensuring diverse representation of viewpoints, distinguishing valuable contributions from "off-topic" comments, and preventing moderator biases from influencing the process.*